pantheon-systems/documentation/source/content/guides/sftp/04-rsync-and-sftp.md

 ### Upload a Directory to Pantheon

 If you need to upload the file directory from a local installation called *Foo* in your home directory to a Pantheon site's Test environment `sites/default/files` directory, use the command below.
-If you are migrating a site or otherwise overwriting an existing site, remove `--ignore-existing` before running the command.
+If you are migrating a site or otherwise overwriting an existing site, remove `--ignore-existing` before running the command from the code example below.

 <Alert title="Warning" type="danger">